mesonbuild/meson/docs/markdown/CMake-module.md

  - `dependency(target)` returns a dependency object for any CMake target.
  - `include_directories(target)` returns a meson `include_directories()`
    object for the specified target.
-Using this function is not neccessary if the dependency object is used.
+Using this function is not necessary if the dependency object is used.
  - `target(target)` returns the raw build target.
  - `target_type(target)` returns the type of the target as a string
  - `target_list()` returns a list of all target *names*.
  - `get_variable(name)` fetches the specified variable from inside the subproject.
-Usually `dependency()` or `target()` should be prefered to extract build targets.
+Usually `dependency()` or `target()` should be preferred to extract build targets.

 ## CMake configuration files